MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 ## Sources

-Source describe external systems you want Materialize to read data from, and provide details about how to decode and interpret that data.
+Sources describe external systems you want Materialize to read data from, and provide details about how to decode and interpret that data.
 A simplistic way to think of this is that sources represent streams and their schemas; this isn't entirely accurate, but provides an illustrative mental model.

 In terms of SQL, sources are similar to a combination of tables and clients.